sturm-dev/ekiras/packages/contracts/README.md

 ## TODO

-- [ ] make script to copy abi inside of rn-app/src/db/abi.json when contract deploy
+- [ ] make script to copy abi inside of rn-app & inside of docker image of when contract deploy

 <!-- https://faucet.polygon.technology/ -->